Brooklands Stories: Prince Bira

 23 October 2021

-In this Tales from Brooklands, volunteer Peter Kearns explore the story of racing driver Prince Bira of Siam, regular Brooklands competitor and Grand Prix racer pre and post-war.
+In this Brooklands Stories, volunteer Peter Kearns explore the story of racing driver Prince Bira of Siam, regular Brooklands competitor and Grand Prix racer pre and post-war.

 On 23rd December 1985, at Baron’s Court Tube Station, a man suffered a fatal heart attack.
 Nobody around recognised him.
 When the police arrived, they found a piece of paper in his pocket, but could not read it.
 Scotland Yard sent it to the University of London for analysis and this told them that it was a letter in Thai, addressed to Prince Bira.
 The Thailand embassy was brought in and was able to identify the motor racing driver, Olympic sailor and sculptor previously well known as Prince Bira of Siam (Siam being the old name for Thailand).